techwriter-pl/techwriter-pl.github.io/blog/kilka-pytan-do-czesc-31-English/index.md

 [Hitachi Energy](https://www.linkedin.com/company/hitachienergy/) in Krakow, Poland.
 Let's hear his story, this time in English.
 For the Polish version, [click here](https://techwriter.pl/kilka-pytan-do-czesc-31).
-In this interview, you will learn about his extensive experience in technical writing and the how technical writing is like competitive sports.
+In this interview, you will learn about his extensive experience in technical writing and how how technical writing is like competitive sports.
 Mateusz shares his invaluable observations and insights, which will be helpful for those who want to get started with technical communication, nut also for anyone else interested